redlumxn/harrison-tech-task/question1/README.md

 ## Description

 In order to provide the object replication across buckects hosted in different AWS account, [S3 Object replication rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html) are leveraged.
-This allows the replicated obkjects to be fully owned by the destionation AWS account in addition to being a S3 feature that only requires to be configured (vs scripting or standing up additional services).
+This allows the replicated objects to be fully owned by the destination AWS account in addition to being a S3 feature that only requires to be configured (vs scripting or standing up additional services).

- The The Terraform files included in this repo create and configure the resources in the following accounts.
+ The Terraform files included in this repo create and configure the resources in the following accounts:
 * Source Account: Annalise.ai
 * Target Account: Harrissson.ai

 The setup includes:
 1. Setting bucket versioning
 2. Modifying bucket policies
-3. Creation of IAM Role in the source accoint with the required permissions (via policies)
+3. Creation of IAM Role in the source account with the required permissions (via policies)
 4. Creattion of the bucket replication rule (in source bucket)

 ## Getting Started